sstelfox/stelfox.net/content/blog/2014-07-30-spf-and-dkim-records-in-route-53.md

           "nJQ4+lXWqzYtuX9xdNH46ck2HUl56Ob4cy3/gYCJBWrAsCAwEAAQ==" )  ; ----- DKIM key default for example.tld
 ```

-Copying and pasting everything between the parens in the value field and
+Copying and pasting everything between the parentheses in the value field and
 pasting them into Route 53 works flawlessly.
 The catch?
 This won't be treated
 as a single record, but three individual responses.
 None of which are complete
 and valid DKIM records.